 ENFJ Characteristics

-The test assesses preferences across four different dimensions: 1) Extraversion and Introversion, 2) Sensing and Intuition, 3) Thinking and Feeling and 4) Perceiving and Judging.
-As you have probably guessed, the ENFJ acronym represents Extraversion, Intuition, Feeling and Judging.
+The test assesses preferences across four dimensions: 1) Extraversion and Introversion, 2) Sensing and Intuition, 3) Thinking and Feeling, and 4) Perceiving and Judging.
+As you have probably guessed, the ENFJ acronym represents Extraversion, Intuition, Feeling, and Judging.

-- Extraversion: ENFJs have an outgoing personality and enjoy spending time with other people.
+• Extraversion: ENFJs have an outgoing personality and enjoy spending time with others.
 Being in social settings helps them feel energized.

-- Intuition: ENFJs like to think about the future rather than the present.
-They may often become so focused on the larger goal that they lose sight of the immediate details.
+• Intuition: ENFJs like to think about the future rather than the present.
+They may become so focused on the larger goal that they lose sight of the immediate details.

-- Feeling: ENFJs place a stronger emphasis on personal, subject considerations rather than objective criteria when making decisions.
+• Feeling: ENFJs emphasize personal, subject considerations rather than objective criteria when making decisions.
 How a decision will impact others is often a primary concern.

 Some common ENFJ characteristics include:

-- Genuinely interest in the feelings of others
+• Genuinely interested in the feelings of others

-ENFJs are strong extraverts; then sincerely enjoy spending time with other people.
-They have great people skills and are often described as warm, affectionate and supportive.
-Not only are people with this personality type great at encouraging other people, they also derive personal satisfaction from helping others.
+ENFJs are strong extroverts; they sincerely enjoy spending time with other people.
+They have great people skills and are often described as warm, affectionate, and supportive.
+Not only are people with this personality type great at encouraging other people, but they also derive personal satisfaction from helping others.

 Because of their strong communication and organizational skills, ENFJs can make great leaders and managers.
-They are good at organizing activities, helping each group member achieve their potential and resolving interpersonal conflicts.
-They strive to create harmony in all situations, and always seem to know what to do to ease tensions and minimize disagreements.
+They are good at organizing activities, helping each group member achieve their potential, and resolving interpersonal conflicts.
+They strive to create harmony in all situations and always know how to ease tensions and minimize disagreements.

 ENFJs are often so interested in devoting their time to others that they can neglect their own needs.
-They also have a tendency to be too hard on themselves, blaming themselves for when things go wrong and not giving themselves enough credit when things go right.
-Because of this, it is important that people with this personality type regularly set aside some time to attend to their own needs.
+They also tend to be too hard on themselves, blaming themselves when things go wrong and not giving themselves enough credit when things go right.
+Because of this, it is essential that people with this personality type regularly set aside some time to attend to their own needs.

 ENFJ Functions